 \section{Mice IDs}

 For reproducibility, we list the Sensorium ID's of the mice, which were used for training and evaluation in our experiments, in \cref{tab:miceids}.
-In the main part, they were referred as mice 1-10.
-Further, \cref{tab:miceids} shows the exact number of recorded neurons per mice.
+In the main part, they were referred to as mice 1-10.
+Further, \cref{tab:miceids} shows the exact number of recorded neurons per mouse.